-Taking national measures to protect prospects of a mercury free environm Policy Area Objective Legal and Institutional Framework To have an integral nation mercury pollution in the c Data and Research Have a database and res mercury, mercury added Mercury Phase-out Establish a phasing out a mercury compounds Waste Management and Contaminated Areas To have a sustainable sys taminated areas.
-Artisanal Small-scale Gold Mining (ASCM) Develop policies to reduce mercury compounds, and extraction and processing Education, awareness and public information about health and envi- ronmental impacts Develop a strategy and ir awareness about health compounds Establish a Financial Mechanism Establish a fund to alloca the policy document and vironment against the exposure to mercury with the onal policy and adequate legislation available to prevent country. search system for sustainable management of products and mercury compounds agenda and emissions targets for mercury and stem for better management of mercury waste and conce, and where feasible eliminate, the use of mercury and nd the emissions and releases to the environment upon the ng of gold.
+prospects of a mercury free environment in Suriname.
+Policy Area Objective Legal and Institutional Framework To have an integral natic mercury pollution in the Data and Research Have a database and res mercury, mercury added Mercury Phase-out Establish a phasing out o mercury compounds Waste Management and Contaminated Areas To have a sustainable sys taminated areas.
+Artisanal Small-scale Gold Mining (ASGM) Develop policies to reduc mercury compounds, an extraction and processin Education, awareness and public information about health and environmental impacts Develop a strategy and in awareness about health compounds Establish a Financial Mechanism Establish a fund to allocc the policy document and vironment against the exposure to mercury with the onal policy and adequate legislation available to prevent country. search system for sustainable management of products and mercury compounds agenda and emissions targets for mercury and stem for better management of mercury waste and conce, and where feasible eliminate, the use of mercury and nd the emissions and releases to the environment upon the ng of gold.